Back to blog

 9. Use The Checklist To Make A Go/No-Go Decision

-The final checklist should create a clear release testing decision.
+The final checklist should create a clear release decision.
 Ship when critical workflows pass on supported devices, known defects have owners and acceptable workarounds, crash and analytics tools are active, store materials are ready, support is briefed, and rollback or hotfix paths are understood.
+Narrow scope when medium-risk issues are contained by feature flags, market limits, staged rollout, manual review, or documented workarounds.
 Delay when payment, account, data integrity, security, privacy, accessibility, or crash risks are unresolved.

 Also plan what happens after launch.
-A release checklist should hand off to monitoring, support review, app store feedback, crash triage, dependency updates, and OS compatibility planning.
+A release checklist should hand off to monitoring, support review, app store feedback, crash triage, dependency updates, OS compatibility planning, and rapid patch workflows.
 The Post-Launch Mobile App Maintenance Checklist covers the operating rhythm after users are live.

 How NextPage Can Help